 The estimated occurrence can be up to 1:4000 of live births 3.

-It is typically a large defect through which liver and/or bowel herniate, and is covered by a peritoneal membrane as well as amnion.
+It is typically a large anterior abdominal wall defect through which liver and/or bowel herniate, and is covered by a peritoneal membrane as well as amnion.
 The umbilical cord typically inserts at or near the apex.
+As the midline herniation is normal in a fetus until around gestational age 11-12 weeks, this abnormality is only identified on the second-trimester scans.

 Isolated cases are often sporadic.